Ear drainage culture

 The test may be done if you or your child has:

-- An ear infection that is not responding to treatment
+- An ear infection that is not getting better with treatment

 - An infection of the outer ear (otitis externa)